 If a patient's preferred name differs to their formal given name, their formal given name is used on their invoices (whereas their preferred given name is used on their appointments, reminders and patient profile).

-To edit the payee's information, click Edit in the top-right of the payee details section.
+To update the payee's information, click Edit in the top-right of the payee details section.
 Note that this will update the patient profile or organisation profile as well, so it may update multiple invoices.